ystia/yorc/doc/secured.rst

 In a High Availability cluster, you need to setup at least 3 consul servers, and one consul client on each host where a Yorc server is running.

-Check Consul documentation for details about `agent's configuration <https://www.consul.io/docs/agent/options.html>`_ and `network traffic encryption <https://www.consul.io/docs/agent/encryption.html>`_.
+Check Consul documentation for details about `agent's configuration <https://www.consul.io/docs/agent/options.html>`_.

 You may find below a typical configuration file for a consul server ; to be updated after having generated the ``consul_server.key`` and ``consul_server.pem`` files.